NIRSpec MOS Operations

 The operational features of the JWST NIRSpec multi-object spectroscopy (MOS) observing mode define how instrument-level capabilities can be applied for science.
 These features include target acquisition methods, dither/nods for each observing mode, and special considerations.

-The NIRSpec MOS observing mode provides the means to simultaneously obtain spectra of multiple objects within the MSA's 3.6' × 3.4' field of view.
+The NIRSpec MOS observing mode provides the means to simultaneously obtain spectra of multiple objects within the 3.6' × 3.4' field of view of the micro-shutter assembly (MSA).
 This observing mode has some unique operational aspects that differ from other JWST observing modes.
 This article discusses and links to some important considerations for planning NIRSpec MOS observations.

 MOS operations highlights

-The NIRSpec MSA is different from many existing ground-based MOS instruments because of the fixed grid of small-sized shutters (0.2" × 0.46").
-This means that science targets cannot all be centered in their respective slitlet apertures.
-Hence, for optimal flux and wavelength calibration, the NIRSpec MOS observations demand the accurate relative knowledge of astrometric positions of science sources and target acquisition reference objects for observation planning.
-Therefore, the MSA-based NIRSpec target acquisition (MSATA) uses reference stars to align science sources in their respective slitlets (or columns of open shutters that form spectral slits).
+If the MSA-based target acquisition mode MSATA is being used for the MOS observation (or for one of the other NIRSpec observing modes), target acquisition reference stars will be needed for observation planning.
+However, once again, specific reference stars cannot be chosen until the observation window and APA are known.
+Hence, no specific stars are selected at the time of proposal submission; it is only at the program update step for accepted proposals where MSA target acquisition reference stars are selected.
 This TA method is designed for use with catalogs having coordinate accuracies between 5 and 50 mas.
 For science cases that do not have strict astrometric requirements, such as a long slit of MSA shutters, other TA options (with lower overhead) are available.
-As described in the NIRSpec Target Acquisition article, WATA and VERIFY_ONLY are allowed, as is the possibility of skipping TA.
+As described in the NIRSpec Target Acquisition article, WATA and VERIFY_ONLY TA modes are allowed, as is the possibility of skipping target acquisition altogether.

 Additional information on operational aspects of the NIRSpec MOS observing mode are included in the following articles: